 In this case, it was the latter.
 It is more of a buy and holds property.

 After I got all I need from the walkthrough I go home and share the pictures with my agent and contractor.

 My agent then gives me a CMA and tells me what she thinks we could get for the house on the market after it is fixed up.
 The contractor gives me a ballpark on the repairs.
 Not accurate though as he really needs to walk the property.

 For a wholesale deal, it is OK, but if we were to buy it and flip the house he absolutely needs to walk through, measure the areas and come up with a number.
 So we need to check the numbers.

 Sadly for this one, the numbers didn’t work out.
 The houses there are just not that expensive.
 It is a shame because this house would be amazing completely updated and rehabbed.
 But this is not the one!

-This is a very rough writing ..
+This is very rough writing ..
 I will polish it later.
 I had a really long day today, including getting this contract signed.
-Also looked at 3 houses today.
-Most likely an other one signed in a few days.. but it will take some work.
+I also looked at 3 houses today.
+Most likely the other one signed in a few days.. but it will take some work.

-Tired hungry.. hope this get you all a bit motivated!
+Tired hungry..
+I hope this gets you all a bit motivated!

 Credibility!
 Credibility is the Catalyst To Conversion. -Jerryll The MSOOTKAUG Noorden One of the packages we offer is called the…